In the magazine May 2024

 With Rachel Chinouriri, A.G.
 Cook, Yannis Philippakis, Wasia Project and more!

 It may only be six years since Rachel Chinouriri first emerged with her debut single ‘What Have I Ever Done’, but the singer has already proven herself to be a true creative force within the UK music scene.
-Now, as she releases her hugely-anticipated debut ‘What A Devastating Turn Of Events’ - an intensely personal examination of her upbringing, family, and current place in the world - we’re thrilled to join the singer on a tour of her hometown haunts and signposts of her youth, alongside a candid and honest chat about the s we welcome her to the cover for the first time.
+Now, as she releases her hugely-anticipated debut ‘What A Devastating Turn Of Events’ - an intensely personal examination of her upbringing, family, and current place in the world - we’re thrilled to join the singer on a tour of her hometown haunts and signposts of her youth, alongside a candid and honest chat about about the societal struggles she’s faced along the way, as we welcome Rachel to the cover for the first time.

 “I never thought it would be a thing,” she tells us, speaking on the racial profiling her music faced at the start of her career, “but I remember speaking to Shingai [Shoniwa] from Noisettes and I know that she went through the same battles as well, even though she was in a massive indie group.
 [Back then] they didn’t have social media to speak up about it; they’d just have to hope that the press would give them grace.
 So when I realised I could use my own platform to get over it, it helped quite a lot.”